 - 1 cup frozen peas

-- In a medium sauce pot or wok saute grown turkey till browned.
+- In a large saucepan or wok heat a tablespoon of oil over medium-high heat until hot.
+Then add the ground turkey and saute until it is cooked through.
 Transfer to a bowl and add in the broth, Teriyaki sauce, and ground coriander.
 Set aside.

-- Heat the remaining oil and saute the ginger, baby carrots, pepper, and scallions until everything is tender but still has a little crunch.
+- Heat the remaining oil and saute the ginger, shredded carrots, pepper, and scallions until everything is tender but still has a little crunch.

 - Stir in the rice and peas.
 Stir-fry for about 5 minutes then add in the turkey mixture and cook until heated through.